overwolf/overwolf.github.io/docs/topics/auto-highlights.md

 * HotS
 * Valorant

-Soon, we will add for each game, which highlights it supports.
+Soon, we will add the list of supported auto-highlights for each game.